2003 |

 Phoenix Symphony Hall, 225 E. Adams St., Phoenix Doc

-Severinsen, and the Voronezh Trio on balalaika and
+Severinsen, and Trio Voronezh on balalaika and

 accordion, will conduct the Phoenix Symphony in these Russian folk love